nolascoacosta/square_app/README.md

     15 - php artisan optimize:clear
     16 - docker-compose build app
-    17 - docker-compose up -d (start up all the services) 18 - docker-compose down (kill all the services)
+    17 - docker-compose up -d (start up all the services) 18 - copy this ulr http://127.0.0.1:8000 in your browser 19 - docker-compose down (kill all the services)

 ```